ricencode/ricencode.github.io/index.md

 ---
 {% include JB/setup %}

-__The knowledge of cloned rice genes lost in the information of rice functional genomic studies__
+__The knowledge of cloned rice genes lost in the information of rice functional genomics studies__

 ## Introdution
 More than 2204 cloned rice genes and 303 gene families comprised of 3381 genes were collected.
 For each gene,